 And God Cried, Too: A Kid’s Book of Healing and Hope (Dauber Stern and Gringras)

-My Second-Favorite Country (Zakkai)
+My Second-Favorite Country (Zakai)

 Stories for the Sake of Argument (Jewish Book Council)